martonpaulo/budget-control/README.md

 ## 🔧 Features

-1.
+1. **Summary Dashboard**: Instantly see your total income, expenses, and overall balance.
+2. **Add Transactions**: Quickly log your income and expenses.
+3. **List Transactions**: View all transactions in a clear table format.
+4. **Pagination**: Easily navigate through multiple pages of transactions.
+5. **Search and Filter**: Find specific transactions using smart filtering.

 ## 🛠️ Technologies Used

-This project is built using React, Vite, TypeScript, Styled Components, Phosphor Icons, Radix UI, JSON Server, Axios, and GitHub Actions.
+This project is built using React, Vite, TypeScript, Styled Components, Phosphor Icons, Radix UI, JSON Server, Axios, Context API, Context Selector, React Compiler and GitHub Actions.

 ## 🚀 Getting Started